Pietro Balbo

-Pietro Balbo was an Italian immigrant to the United States who was born in Sala Consilina, Provincia di Salerno, Campania, Italy.
+Pietro Balbo was an Italian immigrant to the United States who murdered his wife.
+He who was born in Sala Consilina, Provincia di Salerno, Campania, Italy.
 Upon arrival in the United States, he lived in New York.

 He was the son of Natale Balbo and Rosa Spinelli.
 His mother remarried Salvatore Focarile.

 Murder

 Balbo murdered his wife by cutting her throat at his residence.
 After the murder, Balbo removed earrings and a necklace from his wife's corpse.
 He was arrested in Wheeling, West Virginia, after fleeing.
 On December 11, 1879, Balbo was convicted of the murder of his wife Maria Diebaco Balbo.
 The death sentence was prescribed by Judge Daniels.
 At his sentencing, Balbo claimed self-defense.

 Sentence

 Originally sentenced for execution on January 19, 1880, Balbo resided at The Tombs until his actual execution on August 6, 1880.
 During his time imprisoned Balbo studied English and kept a neat cell.

 Balbo's appeal was argued in the court of appeals in Albany on February 26, 1880.

 On May 21, 1880, Balbo was given respite by New York State Governor Alonzo B. Cornell.

 The Italian minister in Washington hired a lawyer in an attempt to commute the death sentence and a petition of 45,000 signatures was gathered.
 At the request of the Italian Minister Alberto Blanc, Governor Cornell personally reviewed the conviction but due to the corpse robbery and attempt to flee, declined to interfere.

 On August 2, 1880, Balbo wrote a farewell letter to his mother in which he mentions a sister Carmela and a brother Giovanni.